schierlm/BibleMultiConverter/README.md

 a HTML file, which you can open in LibreOffice (HTML Writer format) and save as .docx (Office 2007 XML format).

+In case your bible contains cross references to books/verses that are not covered by your bible itself, don't forget to pass the `-xref` option to the versification detector, as Logos will not render datatype links to cross references that do not exist in the verse map (In case you do not get a match that covers both your verses and your xrefs, but there is a match that covers all verses, use that one, as it is better to lose datatype links for your cross references, than to lose some verses).

 As LibreOffice has some limitations in exporting of hyperlinks, if your original bible contained Grammar information (Strongs or Morphology tags), you will have to run the resulting DOCX file through **LogosNestedHyperlinkPostprocessor** or the Grammar